Becoming a Therapist: Educational Pathways by Country

 Clinical Social Work

-Protected Title: "Social Worker" protected in UK, many US states, Australia (requires degree + registration); "Clinical Social Worker" or "Licensed Clinical Social Worker" (LCSW) protected in most US states
+An ecological systems perspective governs, integrating individual, family, community and policy-level interventions with a strong social justice orientation.
+"Social Worker" is a protected title in the UK, many US states and Australia, where it requires a degree plus registration.
+"Clinical Social Worker" or "Licensed Clinical Social Worker" (LCSW) is protected in most US states.

-Unique Capabilities: Comprehensive biopsychosocial assessment, connection to community resources, case management, advocacy, work across micro/mezzo/macro levels, strong training in social determinants of mental health
+Comprehensive biopsychosocial assessment is the profession's own contribution, together with connection to community resources, case management, advocacy, work across micro, mezzo and macro levels, and strong training in the social determinants of mental health.
+Worldwide the profession is well established, with strong professional organisations, and the MSW is an internationally recognised credential.

 Psychiatry

-Unique Capabilities: Prescription of psychiatric medications, medical assessment and management of psychiatric conditions, treatment of severe and persistent mental illness, hospital admitting privileges
+Its distinct capabilities are prescription of psychiatric medications, medical assessment and management of psychiatric conditions, treatment of severe and persistent mental illness, and hospital admitting privileges.
+Recognition is universal, though international medical graduates (IMGs) must typically complete additional examinations, and sometimes residency training, in the destination country.

 Choosing Among These Professions